PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

-    Notice the `jenkins` application was denied before the `jenkins` application was added to the **inbound-web** security policy. </br>
-    All Palo Alto Networks firewalls use multiple identification techniques to determine the exact identity of applications traversing your network, including those that try to evade detection by masquerading as legitimate traffic, by hopping ports or by using encryption.
+    Notice the `jenkins` application was denied before the `jenkins` application was added to the **inbound-web** security policy.
+This is because all Palo Alto Networks firewalls use multiple identification techniques to determine the exact identity of applications traversing your network, including those that try to evade detection by masquerading as legitimate traffic, by hopping ports or by using encryption.

 ### Internet outbound & east/west traffic